croaky/blog/articles/cmd/mdembed.md

 The file extension is used as the code fence attribute.

 If `emdo` and `emdone` magic comments were used, it will only embed the code block wrapped by the magic comments.

-It is aware of code comment styles for Bash, CSS, Go, Haml, HTML, JavaScript, Lua, Ruby, Sass, SQL, and TypeScript.
+It is aware of code comment styles for Ada, Assembly, Awk, Bash, C, Clojure, COBOL, C++, C#, CSS, D, Dart, Elm, Erlang, Elixir, Fortran, F#, Gleam, Go, Haml, Haskell, HTML, Java, Julia, JavaScript, Kotlin, Lisp, Logo, Lua, MATLAB, OCaml, Objective-C, Mojo, Nim, Pascal, PHP, Perl, Prolog, Python, R, Ruby, Rust, Scala, Schema, Sass, Shell, Solidity, SQL, Swift, Tcl, TypeScript, VBScript, Visual Basic, Wolfram, and Zig.

 If you reference another Markdown file, `mdembed` will embed its contents directly, recursively embedding its code blocks.